Welcome to Ditchling Archery Club.

 We are a small, friendly archery club in mid-Sussex with a current membership of around 40.
 Our archers include compound, recurve, barebow and longbow, and most weeks you will find all of these out on the field.
 Many of our members have represented Sussex in County matches and have had success as individuals representing the club in their own right.
 We have one County Coach and two assistant coaches, plus a number of long-standing experienced archers to help with development of newcomers to the club and run the beginners’ courses.

-We shoot all year round in pleasant surroundings at Ditchling Recreation Ground, taking part in the Selby Postal a League during the Summer months.
+We shoot all year round in pleasant surroundings at Ditchling Recreation Ground, taking part in Postal Leagues during the Summer months.
 During the Indoor season from October to March the club was in four different leagues for recurve, barebow and longbow.
 Members also take part in open shoots run by archery clubs in Sussex and its neighbouring counties.
 There are also many archers among our numbers who shoot just shoot for pleasure.

 Anyone, providing they have completed a recognised beginners’ course and adhere to the GNAS motto of Union, Trueheart and Courtesie, is welcome to shoot with us.